The PEA means you don’t deduct all of their pay for child support payments.

 - complete the Child Support deduction form

-- register for Child Support Business Online Services.
+- report using Child Support Business Online Services, if you have access.

 You don’t have to do anything about the outstanding child support you couldn’t deduct due to the PEA.